jasand-pereza/creative-market-project/README.md

 ### Database schema for users
 Just to note.
 Some of the columns come with the Laravel User model by default.
 A migration was later added to include the fields of "trial_expires" and "plan_ends_at".
 I added these columns because the real user database most likely has something like this.
-In this project, they are not actually be using for any functional purposes.
+In this project, they are not actually being using for any functional purposes.

 **USERS**
 - id | int, primary, unsigned, autoincrements, length = 10